stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

     ![](img/20_sign_in_2.png)

-04. If you authenticate successfully the the app will automatically create a new Tasks list in SharePoint, and populate it with some example data.
+04. If you authenticate successfully the app will automatically create a new Tasks list in SharePoint, and populate it with some example data.

     ![](img/21_list_tasks_activity.png)